Ken Hubbs: Death

 "Kenny would have been one of the all-time greats," said Don Elston.
 "Kenny was one of the to-be all-stars, Hall of Famers."

 Billy Connors, Hubbs' Little League world series rival, became a teammate and friend in the minor leagues.
 Connors eventually became a long time major league pitching coach.
 He said of Hubbs, "I've seen a lot of professional players through the years, but I would describe Kenny as a perfect player.
 He had great talent, great makeup, an amazing will to win."

 Personal life

 Hubbs came from a devout Mormon family and often visited children in hospitals and spoke to church groups.
+His older brother Keith Hubbs played football for the BYU Cougars.
+Keith founded the Ken Hubbs Foundation in 1964 and served as president for 38 years.